 The Monster Food!

 Dear Caring Parent, The monster food – sugar.
 It makes us happy.
 It makes us sad.
 And it certainly makes us confused!
 There are so many kinds of sugar, I stopped counting!
 Table, brown, cane, molasses, honey, syrup, fructose, maltose, dextrose, corn syrup….Parents rightfully wonder, what is the deal with sugar!
 So I am going […]

 Video Games and the Brain – good or bad?

 Dear Caring Parent, So you wonder about all this video gaming and what it really does to your child.
 What a great thing to be thinking about since it’s such a potent force in a families life.
-Check out the link at the bottom of this page.
-It will take you to an easy- to- listen to […]
+To give you some good, and entertaining, insight into the effects of video gaming, I’ve posted a link […]

 Overwhelmed/down/confused/just curious about parenting?
 These blogs are just for you!
 Would love to see you in the OMGparenting community – sign up for the newsletter!
 It’s brief (I know you are busy).
 You’ll say ‘oh that’s why’, or ‘oh, I’m not alone’ to the fun facts.
 And you’ll get inside information on what’s newly posted so you won’t miss […]

 What’s a puppy photo got to do with parenting!?

 Dear Caring Parent, This morning I was particularly frazzled.
 Such a parenting issue!
 So much to do, so many deadlines, so many household things to attend to, so many things on my mind….you know the drill.
 I was fast to be irritable with my daughter before I left home and was getting more unfocused by […]

 Dear Caring Parent, Parenting is like hiking on trails (for those who don’t hike, imagine walking new routes through a major city).
 Some days are so full of beauty, our hearts burst with joy.
 Some days are so full of the worrisome, our mind fills with fear.
 Some days we enjoy it so much, we are […]